Herdubreid/simple-ab/docs/get-started.md

 The `console.log` function prints its message on the Console of the browser's 'Developer Tools' (in Chrome, right-click the window content and select 'Inspect').

 #### Fetching data from Redux
-The addition of the callback gives use the ability to build logic based on whether the call was successful or failed.
+The addition of the callback gives us the ability to build logic based on whether the call was successful or failed.
 But we also need the returned config of the call so we can display the AIS version.
 This is where Redux comes into play.
 For this, you need Chrome with the `Redux DevTools` extension.
 If you open up the `Redux DevTools` and display on the right, with the Inspect Console in the middle, your screen should look something like this.
 ![defaultconfig](redux-config.png)
 If you recall the definition of the Redux Store earlier: